-Anti-CD19 CAR T cells are autologous human T cells that have been engineered to express an extracellular single-chain variable fragment (scFv) with specificity for CD19 linked to an intracellular signaling part comprised of signaling domains from CD28 and CD3 ζ (CD3-zeta) molecules arranged in tandem.
+Anti-CD19 CAR T cells are autologous human T cells that have been engineered to express an extracellular single-chain variable fragment (scFv) with specificity for CD19 linked to an intracellular signaling part comprised of signaling domains from CD28 and CD3 $\zeta$ (CD3-zeta) molecules arranged in tandem.

-An anti-CD19 CAR vector construct has been designed, optimized and initially tested at the Surgery Branch of the National Cancer Institute (NCI, IND 13871) (Figure 2) (Kochenderfer et al, 2009; Kochenderfer et al, 2010).
-The scFv is derived from the variable region of the anti-CD19 monoclonal antibody FMC63 (Nicholson et al, 1997).
-A portion of the CD28 costimulatory molecule is added, as murine models suggest this is important for the anti-tumor effect and persistence of anti-CD19 CAR T cells (Kowolik et al, 2006).
+An anti-CD19 CAR vector construct has been designed, optimized and initially tested at the Surgery Branch of the National Cancer Institute (NCI, IND 13871) (Figure 2) {Kochenderfer 2009, Kochenderfer 2010}.
+The scFv is derived from the variable region of the anti-CD19 monoclonal antibody FMC63 {Nicholson 1997}.
+A portion of the CD28 costimulatory molecule is added, as murine models suggest this is important for the anti-tumor effect and persistence of anti-CD19 CAR T cells {Kowolik 2006}.
 The signaling domain of the CD3-zeta chain is essential for T cell activation.
-These fragments were cloned into the murine stem CCI vector, utilized to genetically engineer the autologous T cells.
+These fragments were cloned into the murine stem CCI [REDACTED] vector, utilized to genetically engineer the autologous T cells.
 Treatment with anti-CD19 CAR T cells is currently being administered to subjects with CD19+ B cell malignancies in ongoing NCI protocol (09-C-0082; IND 13871).
-CCI
+CCI [REDACTED]

 The CAR construct is inserted into the T cells' genome by retroviral vector transduction.
 Briefly, peripheral blood mononuclear cells (PBMCs) are obtained by leukapheresis and Ficoll separation.
-CCI
+CCI [REDACTED]